Kokechacho/FFT-for-oscilloscope/README.md

-# FFT-for-osciloscope
+# FFT on wave signals

-Fourier transform on waves data from an osciloscope.
+A script which makes a Fourier transform on certain data from an oscilloscope and plots 4 different figures: